Carlton Centre: Use

-The building is the head office of transport parastatal Transnet, who purchased it in 1999 from Anglo American Properties (Amprop).
+The building is the head office of transport parastatal Transnet, who purchased it in 1999 from Anglo American Properties (Amaprop).
 In June 2007, then Transnet group chief executive Maria Ramos revealed the company's intention to offer the building for sale.
 The Carlton Centre had served as Transnet's headquarters since 2000; it had also been the headquarters of AECI in the 1980s and 1990s before the city's urban decay began, after the parastatal purchased it for R33 million from Anglo American Properties.
 The disposal of the property forms part of Transnet's restructuring programme, which includes the disposal of non-core assets.
-Due to the economic downturn that began in 2008, the parastatal announced it would not seek a buyer until markets recovered.
+Due to the Great Recession, the parastatal announced it would not seek a buyer until markets recovered.

 Although Transnet has given no indication of the price, the replacement cost of the building has been estimated at R1.5 billion.

 The centre, after being almost empty, now has 93 percent occupancy of its office space and retail occupancy of 65 percent.
 Pick n Pay plans to take 3,000 square metres in the centre and the South African Revenue Service has moved from Rissik Street to its premises of 5,000 square metres in the centre.
 While there have been proposals to reinstate the Carlton Hotel at some stage, no official announcements to this end have been made.